kataru-lang/kataru/README.md

 Continue:
   - Alice: I see you want to keep reading...
-  - Alice: To bad, this is just a demo story!
+  - To bad, this is just a demo story!
   - goto: End

 End: